tonghuikang/markdown-cv/index.md

 target="_blank">
 Codeforces</a>
 </div>
+### Interested in

+technical roles starting on September 2021

 ## Education

 **Singapore University of Technology and Design**
 `May 2017 - Aug 2021`

 - Bachelors of Engineering with Honours
+- Engineering Systems and Design with Information Systems Minor
 - Current CGPA <a id="sutd-gpa">> 4.00/5.00</a>

 **Singapore Management University**